HansonSoftware/dotfiles/README.md

 My dotfiles are managed with [GNU stow](https://www.gnu.org/software/stow/), by cloning this repo and running `stow .` my system is mostly ready to go!

-This branch (main) is used for my Desktop Arch Machine.
+Branch [main](https://github.com/HansonSoftware/dotfiles) (this branch) is used for a Desktop Arch Machine.

+Branch [ThinkPad](https://github.com/HansonSoftware/dotfiles/tree/ThinkPad) is used for a T480 Thinkpad running Arch Linux.

+Branch [macos](https://github.com/HansonSoftware/dotfiles/tree/macos) is used for an M1 Macbook Pro.

 ## Overview